 Talle Valley offers a certain serenity, one that needs to be experienced.

 Located at an altitude of 2,400 metres, around 30km from the town of Ziro in Arunachal Pradesh in India’s remote north-east, Talle Valley offers the perfect escape from the everyday hustle of the urban life.
-Far from the maddening crowd, it is perhaps one of the last few places that offers a truly secluded experience to those willing to make the 22km uphill trek, gaining more than a thousand metres in altitude along the way.
+Far from the maddening crowd, it is perhaps one of the last few places that offers a truly secluded experience to those willing to make the 22km uphill trek (starting from Monipolyang), gaining more than a thousand metres in altitude along the way.
 And while there are many places in the state and indeed the Northeast where one can cut off from the trappings of modern life, Talle Valley is unique in the sense that it is well and truly cut-off from a life that we have become used to.
 The trade-off?
 It’s not an easy trek.

 Bobby Hano, one of the people behind the annual Ziro Festival of Music, organised a hike to Talle Valley in May as a launch-pad for his new travel company, Tour de Himalaya.
 Having never done the trek himself, Hano brought with him his friends, most of who either run their own travel companies or work as tour guides… and me.